 And as consumers take advantage of this growing trend, the market opportunity continues to expand.
 In the US alone, the micromobility market is predicted to be worth between $200B-$300B by 2030, per McKinsey.
 Worldwide, investors have funneled $14B in equity funding to micromobility startups since 2017.

 The number of vehicles available through bike-sharing programs is estimated to reach 36M by 2024, up from 23M in 2019, according to market research firm Berg Insight.
 The number of scooters in sharing services is estimated to grow from 774K to 4.6M in the same period.

 Cities around the world are quickly growing in size and population.

 In fact, projections show that by 2050, an additional 2.5B people will reside in urban areas globally.
 With most cities already dealing with dangerous levels of pollution and gridlocked streets, micromobility could solve a handful of problems.

-Electric scooters, for example, can also be more efficient than other modes of transport.
+Electric scooters, for example, can be more efficient than other modes of transport.
 One kilowatt hour of energy can only get a gasoline-powered car to travel 0.8 miles, according to Wired.
-An electric car can travel 4.1 miles under the same conditions.
+An electric vehicle can travel 4.1 miles under the same conditions.
 However, an electric scooter can travel 82.8 miles using the same amount of energy.